LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Background and related work

 \section{Background and related work}

 While many different attacks on FL have been proposed, we focus on data reconstruction attacks, the strongest attacks on privacy in FL.
-Reconstruction attacks aim to break the fundamental notion of privacy of FL by obtaining client data directly through their gradient updates.
-Prior work has done this through analytic methods~\cite{boenisch2021curious,fowl2022robbing}, optimization~\cite{zhu2019deep,geiping2020inverting,zhao2020idlg,yin2021see}, hybrid approaches combining both~\cite{pasquini2021eluding,wen2022fishing}, or other approaches including GANs~\cite{hitaj2017deep,wang2019beyond}.
+Reconstruction attacks aim to break the fundamental notion of privacy of FL by obtaining client data directly through their updates.
+Prior work has done this through optimization~\cite{zhu2019deep,geiping2020inverting,zhao2020idlg,yin2021see,dimitrov2022data}, analytic attacks~\cite{pasquini2021eluding,wen2022fishing}, linear layer leakage~\cite{boenisch2021curious,fowl2022robbing}, or other approaches including GANs~\cite{hitaj2017deep,wang2019beyond}.
 These attacks typically aim to attack either individual client gradients or aggregated gradients.

-The following subsections will discuss the details and limitations of prior attacks under these two categories.
+The following subsections will discuss the details and limitations of prior attacks.